Theory

 Sigma Algebra

-Any set $A\in\Xcal$ we say it is $\Xcal$-measurable.
-If $\Xsf$ is the set of all possible outcomes, we say that $\Xcal$ is the space of possible events or the set of measurable events.
+Any set AX we say it is X-measurable.
+If X is the set of all possible outcomes, we say that X is the space of possible events or the set of measurable events.
 In other words, a sigma algebra contains sets to which we can assign a size or, more precisely in our case, a probability.

 We can now proceed to defining how one might go about assigning a probability to a set.
 The most obvious way to do this is with a function with some additional structure.